A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

+with the convention that $\epsilon_\star (u)=+\infty$ if $u$ cannot be approximated weakly by smooth maps.
+In this subsection, we focus on maps $u$ with a finite number of singularities and describe briefly how one may approximate maps in $\mathcal R(\B^4, \mN)$, a set which is dense in $W^{1,3}(\B^4, \mN)$, weakly by smooth maps in $W^{1, 3}$-norm and how this leads to upper bounds for the defect energy $\epsilon_\star$.
+As for identity \eqref{deftopo} in Remark \ref{reverse}, the numbers $\upnu_{_{\mN, 3}}$ enter directly in these estimates.
+We describe first some relevant properties of these numbers in the special case $\pi_3(\mN)=\Z$, emphasizing thereafter asymptotic properties in the cases $\mN=\S^3$ or $\mN=\S^2$.

-{\it Infimum of energy in homotopy classes}.
-For a given continuous map $\varphi$ from $\S^3$ to $\mN$, we will denote by $\llbracket \varphi \rrbracket$ its homotopy class.
-When $\pi_3(\mN)=\Z$, each homotopy class in $C^0(\S^3, \mN)$ can be labelled by an integer which will will be termed \emph{the topological charge} of the homotopy class or of its elements.
+{\it Infimum of energy in homotopy classes when $\pi_3(\mN)=\Z$}.
+When $\pi_3(\mN)=\Z$, each homotopy class in $C^0(\S^3, \mN)$ is labelled by an integer which will be termed \emph{the topological charge} of the homotopy class or of its elements.
 Setting in this case, for $d$ given in $\Z$